givdieri/sh_matching_pub_tweak/README.md

 -replaced some csv dictionaries as they run into field limits.
 -added script for re-running unmatched seqs togheter (detect larger 'new_SH' across input files).
 -increased echo statements.
+-script to run a fasta file with automatic splitting, possibility to run split files in parallel on multiple nodes

 # SH MATCHING analysis tool